Suyooo/ll-albumart-game/src/modules/games/README.md

 * Performance might be slow depending on how many operations you do.
 One way to help is to set `stacked` and only draw changed regions for guesses 2-6.
 Another possibility is to use `requestAnimationFrame` to only draw some parts of the image in each frame (see `game-tiles.ts` for an example, though it is used to do a fancy animation instead of for performance reasons in that one).
-However, make sure the album art is fully obscured on every frame if you use this method.
+However, if you this method, make sure that (a) the album art is fully obscured on every frame if you use this method, and (b) that you check for the existence of the method first by using `typeof requestAnimationFrame !== "undefined"` - you cannot use it on the server side when it is creating the share image, so draw the entire canvas at once in this case.
 * Another approach might be pre-drawing in the background (see `game-bubbles.ts`), but make sure the first canvas is still fully drawn right away to make sure getShareCanvas() can get the finished first guess image.